How to Fix a Cluttered Bathroom

 A few bathroom organizing ideas are:

-A basket of extra rolls of toilet paper on the back of the toilet to encourage your family to change the role when they run out.
+• A pretty basket to hold extra rolls of toilet paper on the back of the toilet to encourage your family to change the toilet paper when they run out.

-A bin to hold current magazines in other reading material.
+- A bin to hold current magazines and other reading material.

-A makeup organizer for on the vanity sink
+- A makeup organizer for the vanity sink

-Multiple towel rods, or Command hooks to hold wet damp towels
+- Multiple towel rods or Command hooks to hold wet and damp towels

 Step #11.
 Keep it That Way